Report on

 down.
 The drying was continued until the board stopped shrinking.

-The fit of the soundboard template was checked in the instrument.
-Picture 49.
+The fit of the soundboard template was

 The bridge was screwed tightly to the soundboard from underneath.
 Picture 57.

-cross with special markers.
+each pencil cross with special markers.
+I didn't use the

-even level.
-I used the hand drill instead.
+used the hand drill instead.
+The

 drill (0.9 mm) was set in and I checked that it was correctly centerd.
 Its